Tonicrespit/hmm_pos_tagger/README.md

 # Running the included examples.
 There is a Jupyter notebook with some examples and experiments named `Examples.py`.
 To run it, you need to have Jupyter notebook installed (check the guide at [Jupyter's documentation](https://jupyter.readthedocs.io/en/latest/install.html)).

+If you are on Ubuntu, you can directly type `sudo apt-get install jupyter-notebook` (or `sudo aptitude install jupyter-notebook`) to download and set up Jupyter Notebook.

 And the following Python libraries:
     - Matplotlib
     - Seaborn

+To run the notebook, navigate to the project's folder (`cd path/to/folder`) and use the command `jupyter notebook .` (if it doesn't work for you, try `jupyter-notebook .).
+In a few seconds a browser window should open were you can select the file `Examples.ipynb`.

 # Quick start example.